avabellaw/crystal-clear-opticians/readme.md

 # **Crystal Clear Opticians** - Milestone Project 1

-This website showcases Crystal Clear Opticians which is a highly efficient and affordable opticians with a range of glasses.
+This website showcases my HTML/CSS milstone project: Crystal Clear Opticians.
+A highly efficient and affordable opticians with a range of glasses.
-It is built with responsiveness at its core and made to be accessible, especially for people with vision problems.
-It has bigger font sizes and a simplified navigation system.
+It is built with responsiveness at its core and made to be accessible, especially for older people and those with vision problems.
+* Bigger font sizes.
+* Simplified navigation system.
+* Screen reader accessible by using aria roles and attributes.

 This project demonstrates the development of my knowledge of HTML5, CSS3, and UX design after studying the modules with Code Institute.
 It's a static website, with no server-side code, purely demonstrating my skills in front-end development.